F5CodeGuru/asm241consolidated/module4/lab1/lab1.rst

 	*This is an example of a website asking you to register for a mailing list.*

 4. Type in "f5student@example.com" and click Sign Up.
-This should open a new tab.
-Go ahead and close that tab.
+This should open a new tab, leave the tab open.

 |